kakwa/ldapcherry/docs/deploy.rst

 Defining LdapCherry Administrator role
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the declared roles must be tagged to be LdapCherry administrators.
+At least one of the declared roles must be tagged to be LdapCherry administrators.

 Doing so is done by setting **LC_admins** to **True** for the selected role: